KonradStanski/androidAutomate/README.md

 - Android Automate is a root-less android automation tool.
 - Allows for touch recording and playback.
 - Provides an easy to use python object oriented API for injecting ADB commands to your android devices.
-- Allows for chaining common tasks together in the CLI interface.
 - Can be used for automating Unit and Regression testing.
 - Because this utility uses ADB, it is possible to automate AVD, emulator, and real android devices.